gigaverse-app/pydantic-to-typescript-action/README.md

 - Preserves comments and documentation
 - Supports both Anthropic (Claude) and OpenAI (GPT) models
 - Completely customizable with fine-grained control over the LLM parameters
+- Accepts an _optional_ custom rule/message for extra generation instructions
+  _(Example: "Completely regenerate the .ts typescript file from the ground up from the new python file")_

 ## Usage